frickm/dustingetz.github.com/_posts/2012-10-09-can-haskell-prove-that-a-program-will-not-crash.md

 Answering this requires understanding the concept of ⊥, pronounced 'bottom'.
 From [wikipedia, bottom type](http://en.wikipedia.org/wiki/Bottom_type)

 > In type theory, a theory within mathematical logic, the bottom type is the type that has no values.
 It is also called the zero or empty type, and is sometimes denoted with falsum (⊥).
 A function whose return type is bottom cannot return any value.

+This is tightly related to the [Halting problem](http://en.wikipedia.org/wiki/Halting_problem):

+> Given a description of an arbitrary computer program, decide whether the program finishes running or continues to run forever". ...
+Alan Turing proved in 1936 that a general algorithm to solve the halting problem for all possible program-input pairs cannot exist.
+A key part of the proof was a mathematical definition of a computer and program, what became known as a Turing machine; the halting problem is undecidable over Turing machines.

 In haskell, all of the following are suitable definitions of ⊥:
  * `length [1..]` -- never terminates